-Driving in water means that the car is driven through deep water on a water-covered roadway.
+Fording means that the car is driven through a water-covered roadway.
 Fording must be carried out with great caution.

-The car can be driven through water at a maximum depth of 25 cm at a maximum speed of walking pace.
-Extra caution must be exercised when passing through flowing water.
+The car can be driven through water at a maximum depth of 30 cm at a maximum speed of 10 km/h.
+Extra caution should be exercised when passing through flowing water.